deniskapel/global-classroom/papers/README.md

 classifier [46], and Deep Learning methods like the Deep Neural Networks, both the classical Multi-Layer Perceptron and the advanced Recurrent Neural Networks[6,14,32,36].
 [Article 1] Ngrams on both word and character levels look the easiest for me'.
 They give an approach to vectorize a sentence, we may try, why not.

 Markov models are restrictive in the diacritization process because they match each observation to a distinct state within the model, whereas, in reality, each state (diacritic) has a probabilistic function that generates the possible observations (ASCII codes of the script letters) [Article 5]

+This program passes through three modules.
+The first module reads the text line and transfers it into a sequence of predefined observation symbols.
+The second module generates the output sequence: the diacritics.
+The final module arranges the output sequence with the raw text by imposing the diacritics above and below the equivalent characters.
+[Article 5]

 3. Hybrid approach.